 I have COVID-19

 A negative test result means that you likely did not have COVID-19 on the day you had the test.
-You may stop self-isolating once you feel well enough to return to regular activities.
+Stay at home until you feel well enough to return to regular activities.

 If your symptoms get worse, contact your health care provider or call 8-1-1.